hora/politics-of-tech-workshop/research-topics/imposter-syndrome-is-victim-blaming/README.md

 After having read the article above, discuss the following questions and keep notes on your answers.
 Bullet points are fine.

-You can keep the notes in a text file, a secret gist, a blank piece of paper – anything you can share with Horațiu when you're done.
+You can keep the notes in a text file, a secret gist, a blank piece of paper, or anywhere else, as long as you'll be able to share it with Horațiu when you're done.

 1. ZZZ